bossanova808/MediaCopier/Readme.md

 Once that is all done, wipe your NUC so you can start clean next time.
 MediaCopier doesn't delete stuff, so if you jsut keep updating your traveller machine it will overlfow at some point.

-### NOTES
+#### NOTES

-If something goes wrong or whatever, or you decide you want to add another show/movies, it essentially will reusme from where it left off when you run an update again (that is, it knows the previously copied stuff exists so it will skip it)
+If something goes wrong or whatever, or you decide you want to add another show/movies to the copy list, just run update again and it essentially will reusme from where it left off (that is, it knows the previously copied stuff exists so it will skip it)

 A very comprehensive log is written to `/results/mediacopier.log`

-## KNOWN ISSUES
+### KNOWN ISSUES

 Many, but mainly:
 - Does not deal with specials in a specials/season 0 folder